gbmhunter/blog/content/programming/integrated-development-environments-ides/platform-io/_index.md

 ## Testing

+PlatformIO supports unit testing both on real hardware and on native (host) machines.
+It also supports testing via remote connection (e.g. the internet) to another device which has the target hardware connected to it (which is suitable for cloud-based CICD and cloud-based IDE development).

 To build the code in `src/` when `pio test` is run, add `test_build_project_src = true` to the environment in your `platform.io` file, e.g.:

 ```text